Furikuda/bork/docs/quickstart.rst

 (and also on ~/.cache).
 A few GB should suffice for most hard-drive sized repositories.
 See also :ref:`cache-memory-usage`.

-Borg doesn't use space reserved for root on repository disks (even when run as root), on file systems which do not support this mechanism (e.g. XFS) we recommend to reserve some space in Borg itself just to be safe by adjusting the ``additional_free_space`` setting (a good starting point is ``2G``)::
+Bork doesn't use space reserved for root on repository disks (even when run as root), on file systems which do not support this mechanism (e.g. XFS) we recommend to reserve some space in Bork itself just to be safe by adjusting the ``additional_free_space`` setting (a good starting point is ``2G``)::

-    borg config additional_free_space 2G
+    bork config additional_free_space 2G

-If Borg runs out of disk space, it tries to free as much space as it can while aborting the current operation safely, which allows the user to free more space by deleting/pruning archives.
+If Bork runs out of disk space, it tries to free as much space as it can while aborting the current operation safely, which allows the user to free more space by deleting/pruning archives.
 This mechanism is not bullet-proof in some circumstances [1]_.

-If you *really* run out of disk space, it can be hard or impossible to free space, because Borg needs free space to operate - even to delete backup archives.
+If you *really* run out of disk space, it can be hard or impossible to free space, because Bork needs free space to operate - even to delete backup archives.

 You can use some monitoring process or just include the free space information in your backup log files (you check them regularly anyway, right?).